Longitude Festival: KSI self announcement

 On 12 February 2020 at the NME Awards in London, rapper and YouTube personality, KSI announced that he would be performing at multiple festivals that year including Longitude Festival.

 Performer cancellations

 J Hus was supposed to perform on Friday but cancelled in early February.
 Pop Smoke was also supposed to perform on Saturday but died on 19 February 2020, after being fatally shot during an invasion of his home in Hollywood Hills, California.

 Cancelled line-up

 The line up that was planned for the festival (with headliners in bold):

 2021

 Longitude Festival 2021 was due to take place during 2–4 July 2021.

 COVID-19 festival cancellation

 On 10 May 2021, Longitude Festival was cancelled for the second year in a row due to COVID-19 concerns.

 Cancelled line-up

 Line-up (with headliners in bold):

 2022

-Longitude Festival 2022 was held from Friday the 1st of July to Sunday the 3rd of July 2022.
+Longitude Festival 2022 was held from Friday 1 July to Sunday 3 July 2022.